mehcode/atom-project-plus/README.md

 ![](https://raw.githubusercontent.com/mehcode/atom-project-plus/master/project-plus.gif)

-You may be thinking..
-Yet another project manager (for atom)?
-Atom contains a lot of piping to make project management awesome.
-It's missing those few bits that expose that awesome to users.
-This is that package.

  - **No configuration** — atom was already keeping track of your projects

  - **No mess** (project files) — atom already knows about your projects and their needs (and is planning to know more)